Italian risotto can be a tricky dish to master, so we have shown you how to make this easy mixed seafood risotto recipe with simple steps.

 - 300 g Cooked seafood mix (seafood selection of mussels, squid and prawns) If using frozen mixed seafood, defrost first

-- 2 tbsp Fresh Oregano chopped or 1 tbsp dried Oregano
+- 2 tablespoon Fresh Oregano chopped or 1 tablespoon dried Oregano

 - 60 g Parmesan (⅔ cup) grated + extra to serve